yuchdev/mhddos_proxy/README-EN.md

 - To monitor information about the progress, add the `--debug` flag for the text, `--table` for the table-style display
 - Consider adding your IP/VPN to the attack (especially when running on dedicated server), add flag `--vpn`
 - To use targets provided by https://t.me/itarmyofukraine2022, add the `--itarmy` flag
-- Number of threads - `-t XXXX` - the default is 7500 (or 1000 if the machine has only one CPU).
+- Number of threads: `-t XXXX` - the default is 7500 (or 1000 if the machine has only one CPU).
-- Number of copies - `--copies X` - in case you have 4+ CPU and stable network > 100 Mb/s
+- Number of copies: `--copies X` - in case you have 4+ CPU and stable network > 100 Mb/s

 ### 4. 📌 Help with finding new proxies for mhddos_proxy
 The script itself and installation instructions are here: https://github.com/porthole-ascend-cinnamon/proxy_finder